Gallery-of-Kaeon/Kaeon-FUSION/README.md

 ### Any fun facts about Kaeon FUSION?

-Kaeon FUSION has a mascot, as do all projects under the Kaeon name: the ACE.
+Kaeon FUSION actually has a mascot, as do all projects under the Kaeon name: the ACE.
 Both the male version and the female version of the character are shown on the profile picture of the Gallery-of-Kaeon github account.